Getting your Trinity Audio player ready...

 EHR Software delivers the option of a local server or public cloud storage to keep your data secure.
-In the event of flooding, power loss, or any other situation associated with natural disasters, cloud is the most efficient way to store that data, because it makes your medical records accessible from any location.
+In the event of flooding, power loss, or any other situation associated with natural disasters, the cloud is the most efficient way to store that data, because it makes your medical records accessible from any location.

 As in the above example, if a natural disaster makes the physical clinic inaccessible, you can perform login to the EHR software from a new location and continue to gain access to patient records and charts.
 This enables you to continue to see patients and have their records available in a more favorable area.

 The Push for Interoperability for Greater Protection

 Moving forward, there should be even deeper levels of protection available to ensure that data can be transferred among different medical facilities securely nationwide.
 Interoperability between EHR systems is key to ensuring that during a natural disaster, no matter where your clinic is located, it can connect with another clinic’s EHR and share charts and patient records in a safe, efficient manner.

 As you continue to provide care patients in your area during these stressful times, you can remain confident that you will continue to have access to your medical records in order to deliver care to as many patients as possible.